stan-dev/design-docs/designs/0034-mixtures.md

 distribution and while it could be deprecated in favor of `mixture`, it would also make sense to keep it.

+Like this proposal, the `log_mix` function requires truncated distributions or mixtures of discrete and continuous distributions to be finessed through writing a user-defined function of the appropriate type ending in `_lpdf` or `_lpmf`.

 # Reference-level explanation